franciscor3/REST-API-PrimeNumber/README.md

 1) Clone this reporitory
 2) Go to the folder in the console and run the command  ' mvn clean install '
-3) All the dependencies and libraries will be installed and it will be tested
+3) All the dependencies and libraries will be installed and its unit test will run automatically
-4) Run the command ' mvn spring-boot:run ' to initialize the web service
+4) After the project is build, run the command ' mvn spring-boot:run ' to initialize the web service
-5)Go to the browser and type: localhost:8080/primes/10 you will see a reponse.
+5) Go to the browser and type: localhost:8080/primes/10 you will see a reponse in the content type that it is accepted.

-For choosing the algorithms you need to add the optional paramenter:
+For choosing the algorithms you need to add the optional parameter:
-   - algorithm=1 for Brute Force
+   - ?algorithm=1 for Brute Force
-   - algorithm=2 for Sieve of Erastosthene
+   - ?algorithm=2 for Sieve of Erastosthene

-The default in case another value of the parameter or no parameter is Square Root.
+It is a default 'Square Root', in case another value of the parameter or no parameter.